Responsible digital values and their environmental impact

 Example : the French telecommunications operator Orange is committed to a digital sobriety strategy.
 This includes the use of renewable energies for its data centers and initiatives to extend the lifespan of equipment via the recovery and recycling of old mobile phones.
 Orange has also implemented awareness -raising actions to encourage liable digital behavior to its customers.
 Source : Numerical Orange Responsible

-3. Reducing the carbon footprint of data centers
+3. Reduction of the carbon footprint of data centers

 Example : OVHCLOUD , a French cloud service provider, has set up a water -based data centers cooling system, which consumes 50% less energy than traditional air conditioning systems.
 This allowed OVHCloud to considerably reduce its carbon footprint, while maintaining a competitive data accommodation capacity.
 Source : OVHCLOUD Initiatives